 WP&S partners with campus facilities to promote a 24-hour water waste and leak hotline.
 Anyone observing leaking taps, toilets, or showers, misaligned irrigation, broken irrigation sprinklers (water shooting into the air), or excessive irrigation runoff (flowing in gutters), is encouraged to dial (650) 723-2281 for immediate attention.

-While the state is no longer in a drought, the university continues to manage water resources in a sustainable manner.
+On May 24, 2022, the California State Water Board adopted emergency water conservation regulations across the state.
+Additionally, the San Francisco Public Utilities Commission, who supplies Stanford with domestic water, has also increased their call for water use reductions.
+The university continues to manage water resources in a sustainable manner.
 This ensures that Stanford is prepared for California’s cyclical water patterns that are prone to drought and maintains water supplies for our growing campus.
-Learn more about Stanford's water supplies and how you can contribute to water conservation.

 In accordance with the state, the university continues to prohibit water wasting practices on campus, including: